Some groups of mapping classes not realized by diffeomorphisms: Surfaces with one puncture

 \section{Surfaces with one puncture}

-Let $\Sigma$ be a closed surface of genus $g$, $z\in\Sigma$ a marked point and consider the group $\CG(\Sigma,z)$ consisting of those homeomorphisms of $\Sigma$ which fix $z$ and are differentiable at $z$.
+Let $\Sigma$ be a closed surface of genus $g$ and $z\in\Sigma$ a marked point, and define the group $\CG(\Sigma,z)$ to consist of those orientation-preserving homeomorphisms $f$ of $\Sigma$ which fix $z$ so that $f$ and $f^{-1}$ are differentiable at $z$.
 In this section we prove the following generalization of Theorem~\ref{weakmeat}:

 \begin{prop} Let $\Sigma$ be a closed surface of genus $g\ge 2$ and $z\in\Sigma$ a marked point.
 If $\Gamma\subset\pi_1(\Sigma,z)$ is a finite index subgroup, then the inclusion of $\Gamma$ into $\Map(\Sigma,z)$ under the homomorphism $F$ from \eqref{birman} does not lift to $\CG(\Sigma,z)$. \end{prop}